garden-io/garden/docs/module-types/helm.md

     disabled: false
     # Maximum duration (in seconds) of the task's execution.
     timeout: null
-    # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this task.
-If not specified, the
-    # `serviceResource` configured on the module will be used.
-If neither is specified, an error will be thrown.
-    resource:
-      # The type of Kubernetes resource to sync files to.
-      kind: Deployment

-      # The name of the resource to sync to.
-If the chart contains a single resource of the specified Kind, this can
-      # be omitted.
-      # This can include a Helm template string, e.g. '{{ template "my-chart.fullname" . }}'.
-This allows you to
-      # easily match the dynamic names given by Helm.
-In most cases you should copy this directly from the template in
-      # question in order to match it.
-Note that you may need to add single quotes around the string for the YAML to
-      # be parsed correctly.
-      name:

-      # The name of a container in the target.
-Specify this if the target contains more than one container and the
-      # main container is not the first container in the spec.
-      containerName:

-      # The Garden module that contains the sources for the container.
-This needs to be specified under
-      # `serviceResource` in order to enable hot-reloading for the chart, but is not necessary for tasks and tests.
-      # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
-      # container module.
-      # Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`
-      containerModule:

-      # If specified, overrides the arguments for the main container when running in hot-reload mode.
-      hotReloadArgs:
     # The command/entrypoint used to run the task inside the container.
     command:
     # The arguments to pass to the pod used for execution.